Falling Stars: Negative Yelp Reviews Target Trump Restaurants, Hotels

 People who dislike Trump politically have found a new way of venting their fury and in the process perhaps hitting him in his wallet: They can leave a lousy review on sites such as Yelp, TripAdvisor and Google.

 Of course there are also plenty of pro-Trump reviews from Trump fans.
-But since Trump's nomination at the Republican convention last summer, negative reviews on Yelp and Google have begun outpacing positive reviews by a factor of six to four, says Signpost, a marketing software company.
+But since Trump's nomination at the Republican convention last summer, negative reviews on Yelp and Google have begun outpacing positive reviews by a factor of 6 to 4, says Signpost, a marketing software company.

-Some of the reviews are funny, others just nasty.
+Some of the reviews are funny; others, just nasty.

 "Not a pleasant experience," noted one person about the Trump International Hotel & Tower in New York.
 "I felt like I was going to be groped the whole time."